makeabilitylab/physcomp/arduino/buttons.md

 ## Materials

-For (most of) this lesson, we're only going to use the Arduino's built in LED (`LED_BUILTIN`) so we don't need an external LED or current limiting resistor.
+For (most of) this lesson, we're only going to use the Arduino's built-in LED (`LED_BUILTIN`) so we don't need an external LED or current limiting resistor.
 Instead, we need:

 | Arduino | Button | Resistor |
 |:-----:|:-----:|:-----:|